TaloDev/unity/README.md

 - 💾 **Game saves**: an end to end example allowing you to load, create and update saves across multiple levels.
 - 🔒 **Authentication**: a registration/login flow, showing how to create player accounts and authenticate them.
 - 🎮 **Playground**: a text-based playground allowing you to test identifying, events, stats and leaderboards.
-- 💬 **Chat**: showing how to send messages between channels in a chat room.
+- 💬 **Chat**: showing how to send messages between players in a chat room using channels.
 - 🤝 **Channel storage**: showing how to store data that can be accessed by other players using channels.

 ## Links